Conservation & Science

 - Demographic and genetic management of zoo and aquarium populations

 - Software development for population biology

-Lisa serves as field conservation advisor for the Eastern Massasauga Species Survival Plan® and as a member of AZA’s Research and Technology and Field Conservation Committees.
+Lisa serves as field conservation advisor for the Eastern Massasauga Species Survival Plan® and as a member of AZA’s Research and Technology and Wildlife Conservation Committees.
 She is also an adjunct faculty member at the University of Illinois at Chicago.